FIX YOUR PITCH!

 But it’s important to understand that Fuck Your Day Job doesn’t mean quit your day job.

-Fuck Your Day Job means find a day job that supports your art, rather than art that supports your day job.
+Fuck Your Day Job means to find a day job that supports your art, rather than art that supports your day job.

 Find a day job that’s going to give you time and emotional energy to write.
 And find a day job that’s going to give you enough money that you’re not feeling desperate.